chenlinear/chenlinear.github.io/content/posts/20230423-List-of-a-Folder.md

 dir %1 /b > %~n1.txt
 ```
 3. Rename it getList.bat ("getList" could be anything.)
-4. Drag the target folder to this bat file.
+4. Drag the target folder to this .bat file.